Vichyssoise, old school, but delicious

 - Chopped chives for garnish

-- Dice potatoes into 1" pieces.
-Fill a pot with water and add 1 t salt.
+- Fill a pot with water and add 1 t salt.
 Add potatoes and bring to a boil.
 Reduce heat, cover and cook until tender, about 7 minutes.
 Drain potatoes in a colander and reserve.

 - Melt the butter in a dutch oven, and sauté the leeks until tender, about 5 minutes.
 Add potatoes and chicken broth and bring to a boil.
 Lower the heat and cook for another 5 minutes.
 Season with fresh cracked pepper and nutmeg to taste.